Mortal Kombat II

 Fight Jade

-At the match before the ? box in the single player mode, defeat your opponent in the winning round using only the low kick button.
-Your next opponent will be Jade, who looks like Kitana and Mileena, but in green.
+At the match before the ? box in the single player mode, defeat your opponent with low kicks only.
+Your next opponent will be Jade, who looks like Kitana and Mileena, but has a green outfit.

 Fight Noob Saibot